 What do you like to do in your free time? (this can seem personal, but who knows, if your team shares hobbies it can lead to great team-building opportunities).

 Cultural fit questions will depend a lot on the kind of business you’re running or working for.
 Building maintenance companies come in all shapes and sizes, with some being more formal and straight-laced, while others are more of a down-to-earth, salt-of-the-earth type.
-This should be reflected in your cultural fit questions and the candidate should be briefed about it beforehand, so as to avoid any disappointments when they show up to work in sweats and a t-shirt and everyone is wearing a button down.
+This should be reflected in your cultural fit questions and the candidate should be briefed about it beforehand, so as to avoid any disappointments when they show up to work in sweats and a t-shirt while everyone is wearing a button-down.